symfony/symfony-docs/book/page_creation.rst

-* *Create a route*: A route defines the URL (e.g. ``/about``) to your page and specifies a controller (which is a PHP function) that Symfony2 should execute when the URL of an incoming request matches the route pattern;
+* *Create a route*: A route defines the URL (e.g. ``/about``) to your page and specifies a controller (which is a PHP function) that Symfony2 should execute when the URL of an incoming request matches the route path;

 * *Create a controller*: A controller is a PHP function that takes the incoming request and transforms it into the Symfony2 ``Response`` object that's